CorinaMurg/lava-leap-game/README.md

 - Move your player using the arrow keys or the W, A, D keys.
 - The goal is to have it collect all the coins without making contact with the lava.
 Then it can progress to the next level.
 - A collision with the lava means the level restarts.
+- The default number of lives is 3.
 - Should your player run out of lives or successfully complete all levels, the game will come to an end.
+<br>

+💡 Want an extra challenge or need some help?
+Adjust your player's number of lives directly in the URL.
 - While on the home page, set the number of **lives** by adding a query parameter in the URL: `https://lava-leap.netlify.app/?lives=number`.
 Replace `number` with the desired number of lives and press **Enter**.
 For example, use `https://lava-leap.netlify.app/?lives=5` to start the game with 5 lives.
-<br>

-💡 Want an extra challenge or need some help?
-Adjust your player's number of lives directly in the URL.
 <br>
 NOTE: Right now, you can only change the number of lives on the home page and before the start of a game.
 Changing the number of lives once the game has started will restart the game.
 <br>